MaciejZab/node-vue-postgres/README.md

     3. Install Dependencies:

-        Run the following commands in both the /vue and /node directories to install project dependencies:
+        Run the following command in both the /vue and /node directories to install project dependencies:

         - npm install

     4. Build Vue.js and Node.js Applications:

-        After installing dependencies, build the Vue.js frontend and Node.js backend by running:
+        After installing dependencies, build the Vue.js frontend and Node.js backend by running following command in both the /vue and /node directories:

         - npm run build

 #### Run Docker Containers

-    1. Build Docker Containers:

-        From the root directory of the project, build Docker containers using:

-        - docker-compose build

-    2. Start Docker Containers:

-        Once the containers are built, start the Docker containers in detached mode (background) by running:
+    1. Start the Docker containers in detached mode (background) by running:

         - docker-compose up -d

-    Following these steps will properly set up and deploy the Reconext Intranet application on your server environment.
-Adjust settings and configurations as needed for your specific use case.

 ### Development

     To facilitate seamless development, the local host volumes /vue/dist and /node/dist are connected with the corresponding containers.
-However, to reflect changes made during development, developers need to rebuild the /node and /vue applications.
+However, to finally reflect changes made during development, developers need to rebuild the /node and /vue applications.

-    1. Make Changes:

-        Modify the source code within the /node and /vue directories to implement desired changes.
+    1. Modify the source code within the /node and /vue directories to implement desired changes.

-        Build Node.js and Vue.js Applications:
+    2. Rebuild the Node.js backend and Vue.js frontend applications running the following command in both the /vue and /node directories:

         - npm run build

-    2. After making changes, rebuild the Node.js backend and Vue.js frontend applications using:

-        - npm run build

-        Optionally run the following command in /vue to see changes immediately without the need to rebuild the application on every change manually:
+        Optionally run the following command to see changes immediately without the need to rebuild the application on every change manually (development port will appear in terminal):

         - npm run dev